JDIgithub/Cpp_Guide/GPUprogramming.md

 - **Execution Model**
   - The host(CPU) defines the context and command queues
   - Kernels are enqueued for execution on devices
-  - Work items are grouped into workgroups
+  - Work items are grouped into work groups